 The skeleton was exhumed and the process of formal identification began.
 Experts from the University of Leicester used DNA sampling to link the skeleton to Richard III’s descendants.
 Carbon dating of the bones dated them to 1455-1540, which coincides with Richard III’s death.
 Furthermore the bones were identified to be of a man between late 20s or early 30s and Richard III died aged 32.

-After careful scientific examination, the University announced in February 2013 that the skeleton found was indeed Richard III.
+After careful scientific examination, the University announced to the World Press in February 2013 that the skeleton found was indeed Richard III.

-Examining the skeleton gave the University a new insight into the life and death of Richard III, for instance, he was portrayed by some Tudor historians, with a political “axe to grind”, as being “deformed”; although the curved spine on the skeleton does show he had Scoliosis, he did not have a withered arm or other details attributed to him in some characterisations.
+Examining the skeleton gave the University a new insight into the life and death of Richard III, challenging the portrayal by some Tudor historians, with a political “axe to grind”, as being “deformed”; although the curved spine of his skeleton does show he had Scoliosis, he did not have a withered arm or other details attributed to him in some characterisations.